codio-content/MySQL-What_is_a_database/.guides/content/Listing-databases-64a7.md

 |||

 ---
-Now that you've indentified the `people` database, let's enter it and display some data!
+Now that you've indentified the `people` database, let's _use_ it and display some data!